-Your application will be reviewed by our adoption committee.
-The committee will send your application to one of our reps.
-They will complete reference checks, vet checks and will typically speak to the applicant at some point during the process.
+Once received, your application will be reviewed by our adoption committee.
+The committee will send your application to one of our volunteers, who will then complete your veterinarian and personal reference checks.
 Allow 2-3 weeks to process, depending on our current work load and how long it takes us to reach your references.
 Please contact all personal references and your vet reference to let them know we will be reaching out to them.
 The longer it takes us to get in contact with them, the longer your application will take to process.
 Also, if your pets do not have complete medical records at the vet you provide for a reference, there will be a delay.
-All pets must be up to date on vaccines, heartworm preventatives, etc.
+All pets must be up to date on vaccines, heartworm preventatives, and altered.

 Step 3: Home Visit

 After your vet and personal references have been successfully contacted, the adoption committee will assign a local volunteer in your area to perform a home visit.
 We require a home visit for all potential adopters.
 Remember, this is NOT a white glove inspection!!
 The purpose of this visit is to ensure that the information on the application matches what exists at your home.
 We want to meet the members of your family, as well as your current pets so that we can determine what personality would be good fit for your family.
 The volunteer will take photos of the yard for the file and may bring their own neutral dog to help with the evaluation.
 This helps us to avoid returned dogs because there is a personality clash in the household.
 Allow 1-2 weeks depending on your location and your availability.
 Home visits are not for discussing available dogs or matchmaking, and our volunteers will not provide any “inside” information on dogs.

 Step 4: Approval

-Once your application has passed all of the checkpoints, you will be notified via e- mail or phone from your adoptions representative.
+Once your application has passed all of the checkpoints, you will be notified (via email) that your application has been approved.
 Please keep in mind that we reserve the right to deny an applicant for any reason – including but not limited to suspicious or uncomfortable findings during reference checks, omissions or falsifications on an application, negative or rude attitudes from applicants during the application process, etc. It is in your best interests to treat our team with kindness and respect, if you wish to adopt a dog from us.

 Step 5: The Search